Support E-Levy for development – Akufo-Addo

-For instance, a former Member of Parliament for New Juabeng South, Dr Mark Assibey-Yeboah believes that a return would rescue Ghana’s struggling economy.
+For instance, a former Member of Parliament for New Juabeng South, Dr Mark Assibey-Yeboah believed that a return would rescue Ghana’s struggling economy.

 “So there is nothing wrong with going to the Fund.
 Ghana is a member of the IMF so what is wrong going to ask for support when we are in difficulties to go and pool resources.
 If I was the finance minister, I will be convincing the President that it is about time we went back,” he told Citi.